jslefche/sem_book/docs/07-Latent_variables.md

 Here, the values of $x$ are the result of the latent variable proportional to $\lambda$ (its effect on $x$) plus some error $\delta_{x}$.

 A simple example of a latent-indicator relationship would be body size (latent) and body mass (indicator).
-There are obviously many aspects to body size that may be difficult to quantify, such as shape, volume, complexity, and so on.
+There are obviously many aspects to body size that may be difficult to quantify, such as shape, volume, relief, and so on.
 However, body mass is a simple, measurable consequence of these unmeasured characteristics, and thus can be thought to latently indicate body size.
-However, because we often can't perfectly measure body mass of every individual we are interested in, we must incorporate sampling error into our model of body size.
+However, because we often can't perfectly measure body mass of every individual in the population we are interested in, we must incorporate sampling error into our model of body size.

 This example reinforces the point that latent variables are used to represent concepts.
 Body size is often invoked in lots of ecological hypotheses (e.g., metabolic theory, Bergmann's rule), but is almost always represented as some easily measurable quantity such as body mass rather than the complex, multidimensional construct that it is in reality.
 Latent variable modeling allows us to better approach that multidimensional construct by modeling a series of indicator variables that arise from the general concept of body size (e.g., mass, length, width, etc.).
 It therefore is a powerful tool that is better positioned to integrate theory and observation than relying on one or few surrogates.

 However, some care should be taken when constructing latent variables.
 Just because we call a latent variable something does not always mean it *is* that thing.
 For example, the latent variable body size as indicated by total abundance might appear legitimate--high abundances may constrain body sizes under limited resources--but is abundance *really* an indicator of this phenomenon?
 Can we go on to evaluate ecological theory about metabolic scaling on the basis of abundances?
-Probably not.
+Kind of a stretch.
 So care should be taken when selecting/naming latent variables and identifying appropriate indicators (known as the *naming fallacy*).
 In other words: _be sure the latent variable reflects the actual properties captured by the indicator variables!_ The degree to which the indicators represent the phenomenon captured by the latent variable is termed *validity* and is a qualitative justification of the latent construct.

 In contrast, *reliability* of the latent variable provides quantitative values with which to gauge how well an indicator reflects the latent variable.
 Reliability implies that the same values of the indicator would be obtained if they were continually resampled again and again.
 In other words, reliable indicators approach the true population mean that is the (theoretical) product of the latent variable: a perfect indicator would generate the same values every time so they would have a correlation $r = 1$.
 Of course, rarely do we sample an entire population or so well, and there will inevitably be some differences among our samples leading to deviations in $r$ away from 1.

 From this correlation, we can obtain a path coefficient from the latent to the indicator variable.
-Recall from the "Rules of Path Coefficients" (see Chapter: Global Estimation) the the coefficient on the path from the error variance $\zeta$ is the square-root of the unexplained variance (Rule 5).
+Recall from the "fifth rule of path coefficients" in the chapter on global estimation the the coefficient on the path from the error variance $\zeta$ is the square-root of the unexplained variance.
 In this case, we want the opposite: we want the *shared* variance between the latent and indicator variable (a lot of shared variance is what makes a good indicator!).
 As in the case of the error path, the path coefficient from the latent variable to the indicator is often expressed in its standardized form: the square-root of the reliability.
 This value is also known as the *loading*.

 From the reliability, we can also obtain the standardized error term $\delta_{x}$.
 This is the unshared variance, or 1 - the reliability.
 For the unstandardized form, one can apply the following equation: